Azure/azure-quickstart-templates/quickstarts/microsoft.network/extended-zones-vm-create/README.md

 ---
-description: This template allows you to deploy a simple VM in an Azure Extended Zone.
+description: This template create a virtual machine in an Extended Zone
 page_type: sample
 products:
 - azure